Camera phone: Commercialization

 Higher resolution camera phones started to appear in the 2010s.
 12-megapixel camera phones have been produced by at least two companies.
 To highlight the capabilities of the Nokia N8 (Big CMOS Sensor) camera, Nokia created a short film, The Commuter, in October 2010.
 The seven-minute film was shot entirely on the phone's 720p camera.
 A 14-megapixel smartphone with 3× optical zoom was announced in late 2010.
 In 2011, the first phones with dual rear cameras were released to the market but failed to gain traction.
 Originally, dual rear cameras were implemented as a way to capture 3D content, which was something that electronics manufacturers were pushing back then.
 Several years later, the release of the iPhone 7 would popularize this concept, but instead using the second lens as a wide angle lens.

 In 2012, Nokia announced Nokia 808 PureView.
 It features a 41-megapixel 1/1.2-inch sensor and a high-resolution f/2.4 Zeiss all-aspherical one-group lens.
 It also features Nokia's PureView Pro technology, a pixel oversampling technique that reduces an image taken at full resolution into a lower resolution picture, thus achieving higher definition and light sensitivity, and enables lossless zoom.
 In mid-2013, Nokia announced the Nokia Lumia 1020.
 In 2014, the HTC One M8 introduced the concept of having a camera as a depth sensor.
 In late 2016, Apple introduced the iPhone 7 Plus, one of the phones to popularize a dual camera setup.
 The iPhone 7 Plus included a main 12 MP camera along with a 12 MP telephoto camera which allowed for 2x optical zoom and Portrait Mode for the first time in a smartphone.
 In early 2018 Huawei released a new flagship phone, the Huawei P20 Pro, with the first triple camera lens setup.
 Making up its three sensors (co-engineered with Leica) are a 40 megapixel RGB lens, a 20 megapixel monochrome lens, and an 8 megapixel telephoto lens.
 Some features on the Huawei P20 Pro include 3x optical zoom, and 960 fps slow motion.
 In late 2018, Samsung released a new mid-range smartphone, the Galaxy A9 (2018) with the world's first quad camera setup.
-The quadruple camera setup features a primary 24MP f/1.7 sensor for normal photography, an ultra-wide 8MP f/2.4 sensor with a 120 degrees viewing angle, a telephoto 10MP f/2.4 with 2x optical zoom and a 5MP depth sensor for effects such as b`okeh.
+The quadruple camera setup features a primary 24 MP f/1.7 sensor for normal photography, an ultra-wide 8 MP f/2.4 sensor with a 120 degrees viewing angle, a telephoto 10 MP f/2.4 with 2x optical zoom and a 5 MP depth sensor for effects such as b`okeh.
 Nokia 9 PureView was released in 2019 featuring penta-lens camera system.